OutSystems/docs-support/src/enterprise/troubleshooting/could-not-create-fk.md

 ### Multiple cascade paths

-In the entity diagram above, on the right, deleting a value from table X will ultimately cause the deletion of values in table Z, however, the database engine cannot determine which deletion should be made first: Y and consequently Z or directly Z. To avoid this situation, one of the Foreign Key relationships leading to Z should be set to “Ignore”.
+In the entity diagram above, on the right, deleting a value from table Z will ultimately cause the deletion of values in table X, however, the database engine cannot determine which deletion should be made first: Y and consequently X or directly X. To avoid this situation, one of the Foreign Key relationships leading to X should be set to “Ignore”.

 ## Database timeout